by Catherine Forse MD FRCPC

 If your doctor suspects collagenous colitis based on your symptoms, they will perform a colonoscopy.
 A colonoscopy is a procedure where a small camera is used to see the inside of your colon.
 During this procedure, your doctor will take tissue samples called biopsies.
 Because this condition can happen in one part of the colon but not another, they will likely take multiple biopsies from the entire length of the colon.
 Your pathologist will then examine these biopsies under a microscope to determine whether the changes associated with this condition are present.
 For most people with collagenous colitis, their colon will look entirely normal during the colonoscopy.
 That is because this condition is a ‘microscopic’ disease, and its features can only be seen when the tissue is examined under a microscope.

-While this condition can cause chronic inflammation in the colon, it is not the same as inflammatory bowel disease (IBD).
+While collagenous colitis can cause chronic inflammation in the colon, it is not the same as inflammatory bowel disease (IBD).
 Importantly, IBD has many features which are not seen in collagenous colitis.
 For example, the size and shape of the crypts are abnormal.
 Pathologists call this change crypt distortion.
 To learn more about the features seen in IBD, read our article on chronic colitis.